nunit/docs/docs/articles/vs-test-adapter/AdapterV2-Release-Notes.md

 ### Bug Fixes

 * #142 NUnit Test Adapter 2.1 doesn't work with projects that target .NET Framework 3.5 / CLR 2.0
-* #144 Adapter requires test project pdb's to be generated for tests to be executed
+* #144 Adapter requires test project PDBs to be generated for tests to be executed

 ---